rajaabhaysingh/EAD_bend/readme.md

 ### How to run ?

+0. Make sure you have .env file right details

 1. Clone this repository
 2. Inside root folder > `npm install`
 3. After successful installation, > OPEN POSTMAN @ `localhost:8000`